 Another option would be to allow them to do another “mindless” task while you read them a chapter or two.
 You can try using a coloring book, Play-doh, Legos, Etch-a-Sketch, Lincoln Logs, sand box or any of another countless activities that they can perform but still pay attention to what you are reading them.
 Perhaps just a change of scenery will do the trick.
 Maybe you can abandon the living room couch and set up some lawn chairs in the backyard.
 Head out to the swing set or picnic table or bring the book in the car the next time dad is driving and mom can read from the passenger seat.

 We have a 10 year age span in our household, so there are instances when we just can’t please all of the children, all of the time.
 There are certain books that will capture the attention of our 7, 14 and 17-year-olds all at once, such as the Hobbit, or Harry Potter… heck, even Where the Wild Things Are may make one of the teenagers linger.
 But the twin 14-year-old boys would be pretty restless during Anne of the Green Gables.
 So make sure you are inviting the right crowd for that particular sitting.

 The choice of books is also important if you are specifically reading to one child at a time.
-If nostalgia is not kicking in, your child may no longer want to hear a book that is too elementary for their age, even if it was once one of their favorites.
+If nostalgia is not kicking in, your child may no longer want to hear a book that is too elementary for their age.
+Even if it was once one of their favorites.
 There is also a fine line between reading a challenging book and reading a book that is simply too hard for them.
 Read aloud time is an excellent time to read a book to your child that is a bit advanced for them.
-It may make them pay closer attention, expose them to a richer vocabulary if they have to use context clues to figure out the meaning, and even promote a healthy discussion afterwards.
+It may make them pay closer attention, and expose them to a richer vocabulary if they have to use context clues to figure out the meaning.
+It may even promote a healthy discussion afterwards.